Who we are

 David Wilson

-With my wife, Sonia, we chose to relocate to Saltdean.
-I had no inkling then that this move would bring such a profound sense of fulfilment and belonging.
-Volunteering came naturally; there was always something that needed doing, always someone who could use an extra pair of hands.
-One of my first undertakings was the Saltdean tunnel, an underpass that had long stood in need of revitalization.
-I took the lead in organizing its complete transformation: arranging for artists to create a mural celebrating the vast array of sea life that defines our stretch of coast. a proud moment, a testament to collective effort and shared pride in our environment.
-After this I turned my attention to the cliff-top toilets, another overlooked necessity that deserved to be more than merely functional.
-You’ll often find me with a paintbrush in hand, retouching the railings, freshening up plant pots, giving new life to anything that can be mended without undue expense or just opening and closing the charity beach hut, and opening and closing the toilets at the park and cliffs daily.
-Away from volunteering I play walking football for the over 60’s & 70’s for Eastbourne United.
+David took early retirement from a career in the motor industry in 2017 where he held senior roles including at Porsche and BMW.
+With his wife, Sonia, he relocated to Saltdean, where there was always something that needed doing.
+David took the lead in transforming the Saltdean tunnel, creating a mural celebrating the vast array of sea life that defines our stretch of coast.
+He also turned his attention to the cliff-top toilets, another overlooked necessity that deserved to be more than merely functional.
+You’ll often find David with a paintbrush in hand, retouching the railings, freshening up plant pots, giving new life to anything that can be mended without undue expense or just opening and closing the charity beach hut, and opening and closing the toilets at the park and cliffs daily.
+All of this lead to David being shortlisted for the 2025 BBC Make a Difference Awards.
+Away from volunteering he plays walking football for the over 60’s & 70’s for Eastbourne United.

 Rebecca Crook

 Rebecca is the CEO of a global digital transformation company and regular media commentator across business and technology matters.
 Passionate about heritage, she co-founded the Save Saltdean Lido campaign group and established Saltdean Lido CIC which enabled the lido to be restored and brought back to life.
-She is a Director of RPMT (Royal Pavilion & Museum Trust) and the Chair of The Diana Award.
-She has sat on the Board as Director for the National Trust, London Transport Museum and the NHS as the digital expert.
-She lives in East Saltdean with her husband.
+During this time she was Chair writing the successful Grade II* listing application, various business plans for funding and the bid to the Council which secured the lease for the community.
+She is currently a Director of RPMT (Royal Pavilion & Museum Trust) and the Chair of The Diana Award.
+She has sat on the strategic advisory board for the National Trust, the enterprise board for London Transport Museum and the NHS as the digital expert.
+Rebecca has lived in Saltdean for almost 20 year and lives in East Saltdean with her husband.